praw-dev/praw/docs/getting_started/authentication.rst

 --------------

 All application types support a read-only mode.
-Read-only mode provides access to Reddit like a logged out user would see including the default Subreddits in the ``reddit.front`` listings.
+Read-only mode provides access to Reddit like a logged out user would see including the default subreddits in the ``reddit.front`` listings.

 In the absence of a ``refresh_token`` both :ref:`code_flow` and :ref:`implicit_flow`